Abdallah-Elghandour/-Dr.-X-Assignment/README.md

 ## 3. Translation System

-- Documents are chunked to manage token limits.
+- Documents are translated as its original structure and format for (PDF and DOCX).
-- Each chunk is translated using the **Llama 3.1 8b** model.
+- Translator is using facebook/nllb-200-distilled-600M model.
+- Supports high-quality translation for English and Arabic.

 ## 4. Summarization Techniques